ericraymundrex/CMS-With-User-Authentication/README.md

 ## Content Management System for College Team
 This is used to manage the content of the college team.
 This provides salted encryption for all passwords.
 Have a separate admin portal.
-This is buit on nodejs, mongodb and express,
+This is buit on nodejs, mongodb and express.

 ### Dependencies
     "body-parser": "^1.19.0",